 Moving a little further from the nursery, you will come across a small mosque that is on top of small mountain.
 The building itself is not the most interesting but it allows access to a superb view of the Bibi ka Maqbara and the caves of Aurangabad.

-To reach the garden
+To reach the Mughal garden of Aurangabad

 From Delhi gate, there is a gate on left accessible only by two wheeler or on foot.
 One more way is in 500 meters, you will see barriers on the right to access the irrigation system and the summer palace.
 If you continue straight you will arrive at the small mosque.